oceanprotocol/docs/content/tutorials/get-ether-and-ocean-tokens.md

 description: A tutorial about how to get Ether and Ocean Tokens.
 ---

-If you want to interact with an Ethereum-based network that supports Ocean Protocol, then you'll eventually need Ether or Ocean Tokens _for that network_.
-(Every Ethereum-based network has its own Ether and its own Ocean Tokens, and you can't use those in other networks.)
+If you want to interact with an Ethereum-based network that supports Ocean Protocol, then you'll eventually need Ether or [Ocean Tokens](/concepts/ocean-tokens/) _for that network_.
+(Every Ethereum-based network has its own Ether and maybe its own Ocean Tokens, and you can't use those in other networks.)

 At the time of writing, there were some public testnets you could use to test an Ocean Protocol application.
 For more information about those, see the page about [testnets](/concepts/testnets/).

-Note: This page _doesn't_ explain how to get Ether or Ocean Tokens for use in the Ocean Mainnet.
-We'll add that in the future.
+Note: This page _doesn't_ explain how to get Ether or Ocean Tokens for use in the Ocean mainnet.

 ## Get a Compatible Wallet